-Any Support Person who fails to adhere to the requirements set forth herein may be prohibited from further participation in the Grievance Process.
+Any Advisor or Support Person who fails to adhere to the requirements set forth in this Policy may be prohibited from further participation in the Grievance Process.
 The Chief Civil Rights Officer will seek to provide reasonable warnings and opportunities to conform prior to prohibiting an individual from further participation as a Support Person.